Loading...

 Common measurement equivalents in grams

-Store malt vinegar in a cool, dark place like a pantry, away from direct sunlight.
-Because of its high acidity, it has an almost indefinite shelf life and does not require refrigeration, though it is best used within two years for peak flavor.
+Malt vinegar has an almost indefinite shelf life due to its high acidity, though it is best used within 2 years for peak flavor.

 Malt Vinegar is a versatile ingredient found in cuisines around the world.
-With 18 calories per 100g and 0.1 grams of protein, it's a nutritious addition to many dishes.
+With 18 calories per 100g and valuable grams of protein, it's a nutritious addition to many dishes.

 Explore more ingredients in the condiment category with complete nutrition information.